mikd418/IS-565/October/README.md

 ### Installing Emby

-CloudDB can be easily installed on multiple operating systems or run in a containerized environment.
+Emby can be easily installed on multiple operating systems or run in a containerized environment.
 Installation instructions can be found here:https://docs.Emby.org/en/stable/install/index.html

 ## Proof of concept